YuKai0928/25F_206A_FinalProject/README.md

 ---

 **Note**: This project was developed as part of the EECS 206A course at UC Berkeley in collaboration with Ember Robotics.
-For more detailed information about the project, please refer to the [project presentation slides](https://docs.google.com/presentation/d/1IEKUIgCwdznhzMRzVUyWATOjx524NDUfZrOHgApcxFs/edit?usp=sharing).
+For more detailed information about the project, please refer to the [project website](https://bryan1203.github.io/UCB_206A_fp_webpage).